By Bernard Lunn

 This use case # 3 is the one that I am skeptical of.
 Statement # 1 is incontrovertible.
 However it is useless unless Statement # 2 is also true and it is untrue because:

 - The on ramp and off ramps are regulated.
-This creates time delay.
+This costs time and money.

 - Volatility means that delays in the on ramp and off ramp costs money and an unpredictable amount of money.
 It is better to pay traditional payment rail a predictable %.